LCP LCP LCP

 Skip to content

-Note: This is the second post in the Lessons I Learned Before I Could Teach Them series.
+Note: This is the second post in the Practical Tips for New Leaders series.
 Head here for tips on running effective meetings.

 As a leadership development consultant, I’ve had the privilege of working closely with senior leaders across industries.
 But before I could confidently engage at that level, I had to learn a few lessons myself.
 Here are some key insights that shaped my approach to working with senior leaders most effectively.